lm3nitro/CyberLabs/Cuckoo Sandbox.md

 + Understanding Sandbox Evasion Techniques
   - Going through this project also allowed me to learn about anti-sandbox techniques and how to mitigate or bypass them

 Overall, this helped me to cultivate a defensive mindset and understand the attackers mindset.
-The challenges encountered during the installation and configuration also helped with my critical thing and problem-solving skills.
-THis was a great hands-on experience in malware analysis, virtualization, networking, and system security.
+The challenges encountered during the installation and configuration also helped with my critical thinking and problem-solving skills.
+This was a great hands-on experience in malware analysis, virtualization, networking, and system security.
 I would recommend anyone who wants to dive into cybersecurity to have their own sandbox.